Jellyliu97/homepage/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student in computer science and technology at the **State Key Laboratory for Novel Software Technology** of Nanjing University.
+I am a second-year PhD student in computer science and technology at the **State Key Laboratory for Novel Software Technology** Lands group of Nanjing University.
 My current research interests include
 1. Multi-modal intelligent sensing (Vision, Speech, mmWave, Accelerometer, Ultrasound, WiFi, and so on), and HCI;
-2. Edge and embodied AI (1Bit LM, Sensing LM, Model Lightweighting, RL, Edge Agent);
+2. Edge LM and embodied AI (1Bit LM, Sensing LM, Model Lightweighting, RL, Edge Agent);
 3. Representation learning (Diffusion, Flow Matching, AIGC).

 I hope to build a learning and research path from sensing, recognition, and cognitive to embodied intelligence and AI agents.